 The certification focuses on five technical controls.
 While they sound technical, they are really just 'digital hygiene'.

-• 3.
-User Access Control: Ensuring only the right people have access.
+- 3. User Access Control: Ensuring only the right people have access.
 Crucially, this means not using an 'Administrator' account for day-to-day emailing and browsing.
+Since April 2026, if a cloud service offers multi-factor authentication and you have not switched it on, that is an automatic fail.

-• 5.
-Patch Management: This is the big one where most fail.
+- 5. Patch Management: This is the big one where most fail.
 You must ensure all software (Windows, Office, Chrome, Zoom) is updated within 14 days of a high-risk security fix being released.
+Since April 2026, missing that window on a high or critical update is an automatic fail rather than something an assessor might query.

 Pricing & Tiers